Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.

 You don’t have to worry about anyone else getting access to your website data, your visitor data is not being shared or sold to third-parties nor is it being mined for behavioral insights for advertising purposes.

-If so many key aspects of Matomo and Plausible are similar, in which ways do we differ?
+If so many key aspects of Matomo and Plausible are similar, in which ways do we differ and what makes Plausible a great Matomo alternative?
 Let’s explore the main differences.

 Simple web analytics vs complex web analytics